Beulah Residents

 Clifford Craig

+Clifford came to Launceston General Hospital from Victoria in 1926 as Surgeon-Superintendent.
+He was just 30 years old.
 The hospital was just beginning to recover from a damaging eight-year dispute between the government and the British Medical Association, leading to the withdrawal of most doctors from Tasmanian hospitals.
-Dr Clifford Craig came to Launceston General Hospital from Victoria in 1926 as Surgeon-Superintendent.
-He was just 30 years old.
-Under Dr Craig’s direction, the hospital became a highly respected institution.
+Under Clifford’s direction, the hospital became a highly respected institution.
 Working with an enthusiastic band of Launceston doctors he began a new era of clinical practice at the hospital.
 Over the next 60 years would leave a highly indelible mark on Tasmania and the broader medical community.

-Craig was intimately involved in 1947 in the government purchasing Entally House as a National House.
+Clifford was intimately involved in 1947 in the government purchasing Entally House as a National House.
 In 1960 his wife Edith, with Richard Green, founded the National Trust in Tasmania, to allow the purchase of Franklin House.
 Craig was foremost in raising community awareness to the value and beauty of Tasmania’s early colonial buildings, and was chairman of the Trust, 1963-72.
-In 1961 he became an author with the publication of The Engravers of Van Diemen’s Land, the first of eight books regarding early Tasmania.
-A collector of early colonial furniture, books and documents, he amassed large and outstanding collections, the auctions of which were memorable events.

 In 1992 the Clifford Craig Medical Research Trust was established to raise funds for medical research.
 In its first decade it raised $4.5 million and funded over forty research projects, and opened a large research centre at the Launceston General Hospital.